-These sociological tools recognize that within the relatively circumscribed club-like expert community of regulators engaged in international financial governance activities, the club can bring considerable informal pressure to bear on any one of its own members to come into compliance with international standards.27 As Brummer points out, these pressures are experienced as quite real by many national regulators: "A regulator's record of compliance with international standards can affect its reputation, and with it, its ability to create coalitions and alliances in the future" (Brummer 2012: 116).
+engaged in international financial governance activities, the club can bring considerable informal pressure to bear on any one of its own members to come into compliance with international standards.
+As pointed out by Brummer (2012, p.
+116), these pressures are experienced as quite real by many national regulators: "A regulator's record of compliance with international standards can affect its reputation, and with it, its ability to create coalitions and alliances in the future."

-What is valuable about this approach is its recognition of the role of ideas, expertise, communities of experts, in producing international law (Riles 2000; Riles 2011)--dimensions that are traditionally ignored in international legal theory.
+What is valuable about this approach is its recognition of the role of ideas, expertise, and communities of experts in producing international law (Riles [2000, 2011])- dimensions that are traditionally ignored in international legal theory.
 This recognition is exemplified in the FSB supervisory colleges, which assume that communities of experts can be their own basis of compliance.

-One further advantage of this approach from the FSB's point of view is that it shifts much of the task of monitoring and promoting compliance onto the representatives of regulated entities themselves--onto domestic regulators in the case of the FSB.
-With the dramatic expansion of peer review, domestic regulators spend increasingly large amounts of time evaluating their performance relative to including the use of comparison and penalty defaults to destabilize established understandings, the fostering of common cognitive frameworks to discipline interest-based bargaining, and the leveraging of higher-order processes by specific (usually domestically based) actors.
-Furthermore, [NG techniques] feed into (and reflexively evaluate) conventional legislation by nation-states, further blurring lines between soft and hard law processes (Schneiberg & Bartley 2008: 49).

-27 As Schneiberg and Bartley emphasize, however, NG theorists insist that NG is more than sociological coercion through shaming: it also requires some harder enforcement tools international standards, collecting and processing data about their performance, and communicating to real or perceived international audiences about their activities (Merry 2011: S88).
-Over time, this activity is designed to have an impact on regulators' behavior, identity, and world-view.
-As Dunn writes in her study of an EU standards-based regulatory project, "[t]his transforms audited managers as acting subjects: they now have strong incentives to constantly monitor and discipline themselves in order to ensure that the EU's production objectives are met" (Dunn 2005: 185).
+One further advantage of this approach from the FSB's point of view is that it shifts much of the task of monitoring and promoting compliance onto the representatives of regulated entities themselves-onto domestic regulators in the case of the FSB.
+With the dramatic expansion of peer review, domestic regulators spend increasingly large amounts of time evaluating their performance relative to international standards, collecting and processing data about their performance, and communicating to real or perceived international audiences about their activities (Merry [2011, p.
+S88]).
+Over time, this activity is designed to have an impact on regulators' behavior, identity, and worldview.
+As noted by Dunn (2005, p.
+185) in her study of an EU standards-based regulatory project, "[t]his transforms audited managers as acting subjects: they now have strong incentives to constantly monitor and discipline themselves in order to ensure that the EU's production objectives are met."

-B. Addressing the democracy deficit
+B. Addressing the Democracy Deficit

-The standards for evaluating or ranking jurisdictions are often produced by "expert committees," and hence in the NG approach, non-elected technocrats yield considerable implicit power through such instruments.
-As such NG is open to standard domestic criticisms of international organizations as undemocratic and unaccountable to domestic constituencies.
+The standards for evaluating or ranking jurisdictions are often produced by "expert committees" and hence, in the NG approach, non-elected technocrats yield considerable implicit power through such instruments.
+As such, NG is open to standard domestic criticisms of international organizations as undemocratic and unaccountable to domestic constituencies.

 But for NG proponents, one great promise of the approach is its contribution to the challenges of creating legitimacy and accountability for international institutions directed by non-elected experts.
-Sabel and Simon write in "Accountability without Sovereignty" that peer review actually provides better popular accountability than the traditional formal "principal-agent" model of democratic accountability (in which elected "agents" are accountable through elections to the public as "principal") because the deliberative process entailed in peer review -what they term "dynamic accountability"--actually entails a more substantive and meaningful form of accountability than formal electoral accountability.
+Sabel and Simon (2006) write that peer review actually provides better popular accountability than the traditional formal "principal-agent" model of democratic accountability (in which elected "agents" are accountable through elections to the public as "principal") because the deliberative process entailed in peer review-what they term "dynamic accountability"-actually entails a more substantive and meaningful form of accountability than formal electoral accountability: